 Acoustic guitars work a lot like electric guitars and basses(see previous blog posts).
 They have six strings.
 The note the string plays depends on the frequency.
 The frequency depends on the length, mass and tension of the string.
 So that means that you'll have to tune and string your guitar differently depending on what strings you use.

 When you play a note, the strings vibrate and produce a sound.
 The note produced depends on the frequency.
 This is pretty much universal in all string instru

 People have heard electric basses for a very long time.
 People know you plug the bass into the amp and it makes sound.
 But people don't really know why.... until now.

 First, if you take a look at a bass, look in between the bottom of the neck and the bridge. you will see the pickups there. these pickups are actually magnets.
 These magnets have a north and south pole. these magnets have a wire coiled around them.
-If you move a conductive material through a static field, then the material, the wire in this case, will induce a current.
+If you move a conductive material through a static field, then the material, the

 The bass guitar, or at least the physics behind it, works very similarly to a guitar.

 The note that is produced by plucking the string has to do with the frequency.
 For example, if a string has a frequency of 440 Hz, than that would be an A note.
 You can change the octave of the note by either doubling the frequency, or cutting it in half.
 That means that it is still an A if it has a frequency of 220 Hz or 880 Hz.